nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [05/09/2024] Vahan presents: [Small Molecule Optimization with Large Language Models](https://arxiv.org/pdf/2407.18897) by Philipp Guevorguian, Menua Bedrosian, Tigran Fahradyan, Gayane Chilingaryan, Hrant Khachatrian, Armen Aghajanyan

-- [12/09/2024] Sophie presents: TBD

-- [19/09/2024] IN PERSON PAPER CLUB - Peter presents: [Long-Form Factuality in Large Language Models](https://arxiv.org/pdf/2403.18802) by Jerry Wei, Chengrun Yang, Xinying Song, Yifeng Lu, Nathan Hu, Jie Huang, Dustin Tran, Daiyi Peng, Ruibo Liu, Da Huang, Cosmo Du, Quoc V. Le
+- [12/09/2024] Peter presents: [Long-Form Factuality in Large Language Models](https://arxiv.org/pdf/2403.18802) by Jerry Wei, Chengrun Yang, Xinying Song, Yifeng Lu, Nathan Hu, Jie Huang, Dustin Tran, Daiyi Peng, Ruibo Liu, Da Huang, Cosmo Du, Quoc V. Le

+- [19/09/2024] Sophie presents: TBD

 FOR IN-PERSON SESSIONS: IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.
 THE ADDRESS FOR THE EVENT WILL BE ON THE MEETUP PAGE.